Tuesday Money rules - Model UBI

 b) In a period where measured inflation is below targets, UBI increases will be higher, but usually not more than 2% in a quarter and no more than 5% annually.

-7) It is proposed that the initial 100% UBI rate beginning on Tuesday May 4, 2021 be set at a payment of $175 per week, based on guesstimated calculations of expected aggregate and household impacts discussed in sections III and IV.
+7) It is proposed that the initial full citizen % UBI rate beginning on Tuesday May 4, 2021 be set at a payment of $220 per week, based on guesstimated aggregate and household impacts, discussed in sections III and IV of the full proposal.

 8) CMB is funded as a legally mandatory spending obligation of the US Federal Treasury, not subject to congressional appropriations process.